apache/incubator-kie-kogito-pipelines/docs/nightly_and_release.md

 ### Testing the Release Pipeline

-In order to test the full release pipeline, and in order to avoid any problem, you will need to change some env in [Jenkinsfile.release](../Jenkinsfile.release), create jobs in Jenkins and setup some credentials.
+In order to test the full Release Pipeline, and in order to avoid any problem, you will need to change some env in [Jenkinsfile.release](../Jenkinsfile.release), create jobs in Jenkins and setup some credentials.

 * Have a specific container registry and credentials registered with `push` rights on it
 * Have a specific author repository that you can test against